-The International Federation of Business and Professonal Women (BPW) is one of the most influential international networks of business and professional women with affiliates in 95 countries in five continents, including Singapore through the Singapore Business and Professional Women's Association (SBPWA).
+The International Federation of Business and Professonal Women (BPW) is one of the most influential international networks of business and professional women with affiliates in more than 95 countries in five continents, including Singapore through the Singapore Business and Professional Women's Association (SBPWA).
 Its members consist of influential women leaders, entrepreneurs, business owners, executives, professionals and young career women.

 BPW has attained consultative status with the United Nations Economic and Social Council (ECOSOC), as well as participatory status with the Council of Europe.
 BPW’s advocacy roots are embedded in their work with the United Nations (UN), where they have lobbied for the formation of the Commission on the Status of Women (CSW) and also supported many issues concerning women.
 For its contributions and achievements, it was awarded a Peace Messenger Certificate in 1987 from UN Secretary-General Javier Perez de Cuellar.
 BPW’s representative at the UN, Esther Hymer, was also named as one of three women playing a significant role in the work of the UN Commission by Secretary-General Kofi Annan in 1997.